 During development, run it in a separate node process.
 If you’re working on UI in isolation, the only thing you’ll need to run is Storybook.

-Does Storybook work with X?
+Does Storybook work with my favorite libraries?

 Storybook aims to integrate with industry-standard tools and platforms to simplify setup.
 Thanks to our ambitious developer community, we’ve made significant progress.
 There are hundreds of addons and tutorials that walk through how to set up Storybook in all types of projects.

 If you’re using a niche framework or a recently launched tool, we might not have an integration for it yet.
 Consider creating a proof of concept yourself first to lead the way for the rest of the community.